 London Fog Cake is the delicous comfort of an Earl Grey latte in cake form.
 Moist chocolate cake is layered with Earl Grey buttercream and topped with a silky and sweet caramel sauce.

 I recently picked up the Layered cookbook by Tessa Huff.
 First, I’m going to say that this book is awesome.
 Quite a few incredible easy desserts in there.
 But her London Fog cake really stood out.
 I’m a huge fan of Earl Grey tea so we gave this a whirl.
 I’ll say it was pretty delicious.

-For me the most unforgettable flavors are those that are both familiar, yet somehow new.
-The sweet vanilla infused Earl Grey tea latte is a classic for any coffee lover, but it’s London Fog twist makes this cake extra special.
-A bergamont orange flavor gives the buttercream an almost tangy undertone of citrus that goes so well with vanilla bean and black tea leaves.
+For me, the most unforgettable flavors are those that are both familiar, yet somehow new.
+The sweet vanilla-infused Earl Grey tea latte is a classic for any coffee lover, but its London Fog twist makes this cake extra special.
+A bergamot orange flavor gives the buttercream an almost tangy undertone of citrus that goes so well with vanilla bean and black tea leaves.
 If you are an Earl Grey fan, this London Fog cake is a must!

 What I ended up wanting from Tessa’s recipe was just a bit more Earl Grey flavor, so we made a few adaptations to her Swiss Meringue buttercream recipe and ended with this recipe.
 We used our standard chocolate cake recipe for the cake layers.
 This makes two delicious chocolate layers.
 If you want more layers of cake go ahead and double the recipe, or 1.5 times it to give you three layers.
 We went with three, but two would easily work for this London Fog Cake and your buttercream will just be a bit thicker since you have one less layer to cover.

 Now when you think chocolate cake, what is the first thing that comes to mind?
 For many people, it’s no doubt a delicious and moist cake topped with a decadent sauce or frosting.